Eric106/Computational_Intelligence/Act3-Anomalous_Detection_LSTM/REPORT.md

 ## Introduction

 To this task, a comparison was made between two anomalous detection system using a dataset of vibration sensor readings used by the NASA Acoustics and Vibration Database.
-The analysis was made through the ARIMA and the Long Short-Term Memory.
+The analysis was made using the ARIMA and the Long Short-Term Memory.
 This latter is an artificial recurrent neural network arquitecture that is well-suited to classifying, processing and making pediction based on time series data.

+In addition, the execution time, CPU consumption and the accuracy that existed between each of them were measured.
+This comparison is important because the ARIMA focuses mainly on obtaining results using some statistical techniques; such as variation and regression.
+While in the case of the LSTM, its main function is to execute epochs.
+Epochs are iterations through the entire neural network that are dedicated to defining the entire batch training data set.
+It is also important to mention that the size of the batch depends on how many item / values there are within it.

 ---